Look around any trade park in the UK, and you're bound to spot a business with stock overflowing out of its shutter doors.

 - Exhaust and tyre fitters

-- Screws and nails etc. (you know who I mean)
+- Screws and nails (you know who I mean)

 - Electrical supplies

-At least two of these businesses had stock just outside the loading bay doors, as they obviously struggle for storage space.
+At least two of these businesses had stock just outside the loading bay doors, as they struggle for storage space.
 It could be that they have seasonal stock in the unit, which causes a squeeze two or three times a year.
-Or perhaps business is good for them at the moment and although they haven’t expanded to the extent that they need bigger premises, they are struggling for space.
+Alternatively, perhaps business is right for them at the moment, and although they haven't expanded to the extent that they need bigger premises, they are struggling for space.

 The self storage boom

 This is where the self storage industry comes into the picture.
-Over the last twenty years the UK – especially in the South East – has seen an explosion of self storage.
+Over the last twenty years, the UK – especially in the South East – has seen an explosion of self storage.
 On the edge of nearly every town and city is a brightly coloured self storage facility.
-It’s one of the fastest growing industries in the UK and small to medium sized businesses have been quick to use them to their own advantage.
+It's one of the fastest growing industries in the UK, and small to medium-sized businesses have been quick to use them to their advantage.
 Storage companies offer businesses storage space with a minimum of hassle and commitment.
-Small and medium sized businesses are finding that these storage facilities are able to give them storage space without having to sign a long-lease that ties them into a deal for up to a year or more!
-Some of the obvious attractions to a small or medium sized business are:
+Small and medium companies are finding that these storage facilities can give them storage space without having to sign a long-lease that ties them into a deal for up to a year or more!
+Some of the prominent attractions to a small or medium sized business are:

-- Short term commitment – minimum period of 7 days
+- Short term commitment – a minimum period of 7 days

 - Only pay for the space you need – 25 to 1,000 square foot available